 Also Available On

-Max Payne pretty much took bullet time effects made popular by The Matrix and made it mainstream for games.
+Max Payne pretty much took bullet-time effects made popular by The Matrix and made them mainstream for games.
 Back in the day, Max Payne was a high-tech graphic noir story by Rockstar Games.
 It was fun, full of action, and had a great story and character.
-The second game did the same thing but felt too familiar to the first game.
+The second game did the same thing but felt too familiar with the first game.
 The third time around is a decade later, but Rockstar now has the tech to do what they originally wanted.
-Max Payne 3 is one of the best looking games out there but also features one of the richest and well delivered cinematic stories in recent gaming history.
+Max Payne 3 is one of the best-looking games out there but also features one of the richest and well delivered cinematic stories in recent gaming history.

 Max Payne has retired and is just mourning the death of his wife and kid while getting drunk every day.
-An old buddy from the police force stops by and recruits him for a bodyguard job in Sao Paulo protecting a very rich family in a third world country.
-Things go wrong like they always do for Max, and he needs to redeem himself and set things straight after so many screw-ups through the game.
+An old buddy from the police force stops by and recruits him for a bodyguard job in Sao Paulo protecting a very rich family in a third-world country.
+Things go wrong as they always do for Max, and he needs to redeem himself and set things straight after so many screw-ups throughout the game.
 I can’t say much more without spoiling the story, but you’re in for a treat on this one.

 Max Payne 3 has some of the best camera work and cinematography in a game that I have ever seen.
 At certain points, the camera will snap to the last enemy in the area that is dying so you can pump more rounds into him as he falls.
 Then the scene will go right into a cutscene seamlessly and then right into another action sequence.
 I don’t think I have ever felt like playing an action movie before more than I have with Max Payne 3.
 The game is also really long with 14 chapters that will take about 12+ hours to beat.
 The story is just bursting at the seams with detail and lots of scenarios to make it not seem rushed and incomplete.